Grand Duchess Maria Alexandrovna of Russia: Meeting Prince Alfred

 During a visit to her maternal relatives, the Princes of Battenberg, at Jugenheim in August 1868, Grand Duchess Maria Alexandrovna, then fourteen years old, met Prince Alfred, Duke of Edinburgh.
 Alfred, Queen Victoria's second son, was a shy and handsome young man, with a career in the British navy.
 He was visiting his sister, Princess Alice, who was married to Maria's first cousin.
 Alfred's voyage around the world with the Royal Navy kept him away, traveling for the next two years.
 Maria and Prince Alfred saw each other again in the summer 1871, when Alexander II and his wife visited the Battenbergs again at their palace.
 The Emperor and Empress were accompanied by seventeen-year-old Maria and her two elder brothers.
 Alfred also happened to be there, along with the Prince and Princess of Wales.
 During that summer, Maria and Alfred felt attracted to each other, spending their days walking and talking together.
 They had a common love of music; Alfred was an enthusiastic amateur violinist, while Maria played the piano.
 Although they wished to marry, no engagement was announced, and Alfred returned to England.
 Their parents were against the match.
 Alexander II did not want to lose his daughter, to whom he was deeply attached.
 He presented his daughter's youth as the main obstacle and suggested a waiting period of at least one year before any definitive decision should be taken.
 The Emperor also objected to a British son-in-law, due to the general anti-British feeling in Russia following the Crimean War.
 The Empress regarded British customs as peculiar and the English people as cold and unfriendly.
 She was convinced that her daughter would not be happy there.
-However, marriage negotiation began in July 1871, only to be stalled in 1872.
+However, marriage negotiations began in July 1871, only to be stalled in 1872.